matty271828/deployments/README.md

 ## 📋 Overview

-This platform provides a streamlined deployment solution for frontend applications using Cloudflare's infrastructure.
+A serverless deployment platform for frontend applications with built-in authentication and database support.
 Each project gets:

 - 🏗️ A Cloudflare Pages deployment
 - 💾 A dedicated D1 database
 - 🔐 Access to shared authentication services

-- 🌐 Automatic DNS configuration
+Up to 9 projects can be deployed without any financial cost.

 ## 🚀 Quick Start